BDC Hamburger Icon

 Removing performance ratings

 Many thriving organizations have dropped performance ratings.
-Performance ratings have been confirmed as leading to lower employee motivation and can negatively impact performance as a result.
+Performance ratings can lower employee motivation and negatively impact performance as a result.
+According to Gallup, just 14 percent of employees believe that reviews helped them improve performance.
 Forward-thinking companies favor well-structured objectives and regular feedback over outdated grading systems.

 Conducting frequent check-in meetings

 Does your company still rely on the annual performance review to evaluate an employee’s entire year of work?
 If you said yes, you might want to reconsider.
-Companies are recognizing that once-a-year meetings are inefficient and insufficient for properly evaluating employee performance; in fact, Gallup research found that traditional performance review systems actually make performance worse about one-third of the time.
+Companies are recognizing that once-a-year meetings are inefficient and insufficient for evaluating employee performance properly.

 Instead, many companies have introduced “check-ins” – regular meetings or conversations between managers and individual employees.
 These check-ins allow managers to identify issues early on, support employees over time and encourage progress.
 They are also a great way for employees and managers to build rapport with each other and become more comfortable discussing performance goals, achievements and pain points.